rashidrafeek/ase/doc/ase/calculators/siesta.rst

 Up-to-date information on Siesta compatible pseudopotential formats and databases can be accessed on the `pseudopotentials section`_ of the siesta-project website.

-* Curated pseudopotential databases in ``.psml`` format are available at `PseudoDojo`_.
+* Curated pseudopotential databases in ``.psml`` format are available at PseudoDojo_.
 These are supported by SIESTA 5.0 and later versions.
 * Optimized GGA–PBE pseudos in ``.psf`` format and DZP basis sets for some common elements are also available from the `SIMUNE`_ website.
-* You can also find an on-line pseudopotential generator_ from the OCTOPUS code.
+* PSML pseudopotentials can be generated with the `ONCVPSP generator`_.

 .. _pseudopotentials section: https://siesta-project.org/siesta/Documentation/Pseudopotentials/